 “That’s what keeps me up at night…leaving money on the table.
 I don’t mind giving up a little profit to a customer, but I hate giving it away.”

 The following are three best practices to help ensure you find the pricing “sweet spot” for every car and avoid “giving away” your margin:

+- Be precise and productive.
 For most dealers, each used vehicle represents an average $10,000 to $12,000 investment.
 This means every car merits careful review of its market appeal and profitability potential, particularly as the unit ages.
-This takes time, and it’s easy for dealers and used vehicle managers to be more productive than precise as they adjust used vehicle prices — that is, they make “blanket-style” adjustments, based on a vehicle’s age or other factors, rather than conduct detailed assessments of each car’s current market position to determine any pricing adjustments.
+This takes time and it’s easy for dealers and used vehicle managers to be more productive than precise as they adjust used vehicle prices—that is, they make “blanket-style” adjustments, based on a vehicle’s age or other factors, rather than conduct detailed assessments of each car’s current market position to determine any pricing adjustments.